 Richman couldn't throw a fastball, couldn't hit a curve.
-His baseball prowess came with three dice and a handful of cards, a game he'd invented that recreated major-league games with almost eerie precision.
+His baseball prowess came with three dice and a handful of cards - a game he'd invented that re-created Major League games with almost eerie precision.

-Thirty-five years later, the game has long since evolved from obsession to profession.
-Richman's game - Strat-O-Matic Baseball - has become an international pastime to hundreds of thousands of fanatics.
+Thirty-five years later, the game has evolved from obsession to profession.
+Richman's game - Strat-O-Matic Baseball - has become an international pastime for hundreds of thousands of fanatics.